 Camellia ~ Longing, Miss You

 A flower presented upside down would have the opposite meaning.

 A ribbon tied on the left meant the quality referred to the giver; tied to the right, it referred to the recipient.
 Flowers in combination could convey complicated sentiments!

 At parties, sometimes the hostess would decorate with assortments of flowers and plants, from which the guests would select those that expressed their thoughts and feelings.

 Use our beautiful flower images (or real flowers and herbs!) to send symbolic messages and greetings!

-Lovers of flowers will please note our Lunagirl Victorian Flowers on CD,
+Lovers of flowers will please note our Lunagirl Victorian Flowers

 THE LANGUAGE OF FANS